Mathugo/mathugo.github.io/_posts/2024-07-01-Efficiency metrics in Machine Learning.md

 $$

 where $$ \mathbf{g}(a_i) $$ depends on the activations at previous layer.
 This means that for a nonlinear layer, we need to store all the activation.

+### Model FLOPs utilization
+Model FLOPs utilization was proposed by Google as a metric to capture how well a specific model is using the hardware available.
+More specifically, it is defined as the ratio between the observed output throughput and the maximum theoretical throughtput.
+Importantly, the maximum theoretical throughput only accounts for flops (forward and bacward) and not for rematerialization + other computational overhead.

+This is an extremely important metric saying a lot about our implementation and training pipeline, as it captures the number of FLOPs a model theoretically utilizes compared to hardware peak FLOPs.

 | Metric                  | explanation               | primarily affects                                | primarily affected by        | hardware independent |
 |------------------------ |---------------- |----------------------------------------|------------------------|--------------|